oroinc/documentation/admin_guide/integrations/outlook_sync.rst

 .. sidebar:: Use Default

     Beside each of the settings there is a *"Use Default"* check-box.
 If the check-box is active, the default value will be used.
 Default values for each of the settings are described in corresponding sections below.

+.. _doc-ms-outlook-add-in-set-up-outlook-side:

 Integration Settings on the OroCRM Side
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^